manuelsojan/ML-Models/README.md

 # ML-Models
-All models built for the TAMU Wildfire Data Science Competition
+All models built and datasets used for the TAMU Wildfire Data Science Competition